zohararad/rtlit-web/README.md

 # RTLit-Web

-Online CSS left-to-right to right-to-left converter.
+Online CSS left-to-right to right-to-left converter, running on Sinatra.

 Takes CSS, LESS, SASS files and converts them from a left-to-right orientation to a right-to-left orientation.
 Useful when trying to convert English / Latin / LTR based stylesheets to support RTL languages like Hebrew / Arabic.